 Chef Nelson has worked at GW Fins since arriving in New Orleans in July of 2005.
 He started as Sous Chef and quickly rose to Chef de Cuisine, working alongside Executive Chef Tenney Flynn to create many new dishes that are on GW Fins’ menu, which changes daily.
 In 2008, Chef Nelson was recognized by New Orleans City Business’ Culinary Connoisseurs as being one of the top 50 professionals in New Orleans Dining Industry.

 “Every day is exciting to come to work for GW Fins because I don’t know what variety of seafood I’ll be working with that day,” Nelson says.
 “I believe that seafood is the most interesting and versatile product to work with because of the tremendous variety that is available.
 On average, we get in between 15 and 20 different types of fish every day at the restaurant.”

 In addition to working with great seafood, Chef Nelson, with the support of GW Fins’ Co-Owner and Managing Partner Gary Wollerman and Chef Flynn, has been able to create and implement theme-based wine dinners.
 Guests are treated to great food and wine while Chef Nelson and a wine educator give background information about the cuisine and vintages.

-When Chef Nelson is not utilizing his creative abilities at GW Fins, he is busy living life in New Orleans’ illustrious Irish Channel, where he lives with his wife, Carol and his son Alexander.
+When Chef Nelson is not utilizing his creative abilities at GW Fins, he is busy living life in New Orleans’ illustrious Irish Channel, where he lives with his wife, Carol, two sons, and dog.
 An avid runner, die-hard Cubs fan, and novice fisherman, Nelson also keeps busy maintaining basketball hoops in his neighborhood playgrounds, providing a well-maintained environment in which kids can play.

 808 Bienville Street